She already knows why

 Tomorrow at bedtime

-Tom wakes up just after lights out, eyes wide with fear, but instead of calling out, he reaches under his pillow and squeezes the smooth stone tightly in his palm.
-His breathing slows as he curls back into his special spot on the bed.
+Tom wakes up just after lights out, eyes wide — but instead of calling out, he reaches under his pillow and squeezes the smooth stone.
+His breathing slows.

 In a month

-Tom gets tucked in and, without a word, clutches the piece of his parent's shirt left by his bed, smiling a little as he curls up.
-The dark no longer feels like a threat but a quiet place where his anchor waits.
+He gets tucked in and, without a word, clutches his anchor, smiling a little as he curls up.
+The dark is no longer a threat — it's a quiet place where his safe thing waits.

 💡